guilhemmarchand/TA-kafka-streaming-platform/docs/installation.rst

 Kafka Connect
 -------------

-**Unlike other components, Kafka Connect does not log to a file by default, it only logs to the console.**
+**Kafka Connect does not log to a file by default, it only logs to the console.**

 To change this behaviour, you need to edit the log4j configuration:

-**Configuring the systemd for Connect:**
+**Configuring the systemd service file for Connect:**

 - Edit: */lib/systemd/system/confluent-kafka-connect.service*